|

 END

-Remark: SpreadsheetGetMerge determines whether a cell has been merged with other cells and gets the range of merged cells..
+Note: Use SpreadsheetGetMerge to find out whether a cell has been merged with other cells, and to retrieve the range of merged cells..
 Managing the names of cells in a Spreadsheet control The Spreadsheet control proposes several functions for handling the names of cells:

 Managing comments in a Spreadsheet control The Spreadsheet control allows you to: - add comments,